Pia-Koester/bookingplatform/README.md

-# bookingplatform
-Booking Platform for self defense classes and meditations.
+# Artemis Academy - Booking Platform

+## Purpose

+This is the backend to my booking platform for self defense and yoga classes.
+Class details, membership plans and user date is safed in mongodb.